HimOnly/NaijaHacks-AppTeria/README.md

 Goddy Amaka - Front-end Developer
 Ahmed Mohammed  - Back-end Developer
 God'spower Alo - Front-end Developer
-Stephen Solomon - IOT & Front-end Developers
+Stephen Solomon - IOT & Front-end Developer

 We have a mentor who is the person of:
-Amujo Oluwasomidotun - A Web Developer & JavaScript Expert
+Amujo Oluwasomidotun

 #The Problem: